Stormy weather and Hurricanes

 Winds

-Generally speaking high or strong winds are announcers, in tropical/subtropical regions, of the arrival of bad or severe weather such as Hurricanes, Tornados...
+Generally speaking, high or strong winds are announcers, in tropical/subtropical regions, of the arrival of bad or severe weather such as Hurricanes, Tornados...
 However, high or strong winds are found in every region of the planet, and as 'Stand alone' phenomena, from the Poles to the deserts, and do not spare the more temperate zones such as Europe.

 click to see full size

 The reason?
-The extremely bad prevision and announcement of an exceptionally bad storm.
-Apparently European agencies were not as used to such 'Severe weather' phenomena as their American counterparts.
+The extremely bad forecasting and announcement of an exceptionally bad storm.
+Apparently, European agencies were not as used to such 'Severe weather' phenomena as their American counterparts.
 Weather forecasters, at the time,* had no way of anticipating the storms and they had been handicapped by the loss of one of their traditional sources of information: Fishing boats.
 The fishing boats**, had been forced to stay at home... due to bad weather!

-* Since then the Europeans have launched Geo-stationary weather satellites to cover such eventualities.
+* Since then the Europeans have launched Geostationary weather satellites to cover such eventualities.

 Beaufort wind scale for land

-The scale is presently maintained by the British Meteorological Office, who publish a version illustrated with very instructive photographs.
+The scale is presently maintained by the British Meteorological Office, who

 A version currently used by mariners is shown below.
 Please refer to the warnings following the table.